Trinity Bantams: Lacrosse

-Softball

 Squash

 The Trinity Bantams men's squash team holds the record for the longest unbeaten streak in any intercollegiate sport in the nation's history.
 On January 18, 2012, Trinity's 252-game unbeaten streak ended in a 5–4 loss to the Yale Bulldogs.
 The Bantams have won 13 consecutive national titles since 1999, when they first took home the Potter Trophy.
 They have also garnered attention and praise from major media outlets such as ESPN, Sports Illustrated and USA Today, among others.
 They were recently ranked by ESPN as one of the top ten sports dynasties of all time.